phoreverpheebs/blathekite/README.md

 x86 execution flow, `blathekite` does this by trusting the compiler to compile to the instructions we want and in the order we want.

+This project works on `target-cpu=generic` - any sort of extra optimizations could mess with the relative addressing.

 [gibberish]: https://github.com/phoreverpheebs/gibberish

 ## Observations